-Walker and Rosendahl (1988) conducted an archaeological surface and subsurface inventory survey of 450-acre Grove Farm from Puhi Town, south of Kaumuali'i Highway nearly to Nāwiliwili Bay.
-A total of two historic properties were identified, a historic Japanese cemetery SIHP -503, and a historic residence SIHP -9390.
+Nāwiliwili Bay.
+A total of two historic properties were identified, a historic Japanese cemetery (SIHP # -503), and an historic residence (SIHP # -9390).
 The following year, Paul Rosendahl (1989) produced an addendum report covering eight additional separate small adjacent areas.
 No historic properties or cultural material were identified.
 Henry et al. (1993) covers the same project area and is the final archaeological inventory survey for this area.

-O'Hare et al. (1993) carried out an archaeological inventory survey on a 100-acre Puakea Golf and Country Club project area located approximately one km south east of Puhi Town.
+O'Hare et al. (1993) carried out an archaeological inventory survey on a 100-acre Puakea Golf and Country Club project area located approximately 1 km south east of Puhi Town.
 No historic properties or cultural materials were identified.

-5.1.2 Previous archaeological studies within or adjacent to the Project area
+5.1.2 Previous Archaeological Studies adjacent to the Project Area